davidsusu/strex/README.md

 **Generate sorted string list from a regular expression.**

-`Strex` is a java library for generating a alphabetically sorted list of all strings that matches to a given regular expression.
+`Strex` is a java library for generating a alphabetically sorted lazy list of all the strings that matches to a given regular expression.

 Example: